-CS 112 is intended for students who have had programming experience either in CS 111 or in high school.
+COSC 112 is intended for students who have had programming experience either in COSC 111 or in high school.
 We do not assume that you have worked in a particular language, but you should know how to use (in some language):

 - basic control constructs